trufactor/trufactor/README.md

 // If doing a poi lookup and poi is missing
 {"error": "Missing poi in poi lookup."}

+// If doing a fuzzy search and poi is missing {"error": "Missing poi in fuzzy search."}

 // Poi comparison result, can also contain commands
 {
   "type": "poi comparison lookup",